-If you are 65 years old or older you may be able to choose to make a downsizer contribution into your superannuation of up to \$300,000 from the proceeds of selling your home or former home.
+If you are 55 years old or older you may be able to choose to make a downsizer contribution into your superannuation of up to \$300,000 from the proceeds of selling your home or former home.
 The following additional eligibility criteria apply to these contributions:

 - you, your spouse or former spouse owned the property for at least 10 years - you owned the property (including partial ownership) and you are eligible for the main residence CGT exemption (either full or partial).
-If you didn't own the property, you would be entitled to the main residence CGT exemption (either full or partial) if you did own the property - your property was located in Australia and is not a mobile home (e.g. caravan) - you make the contribution within 90 days of receiving the proceeds (usually the settlement date), and - you have not previously made a downsizer contribution from the sale of another property.
+If you didn't own the property, you would be entitled to the main residence CGT exemption (either full or partial) if you did own the property - your property was located in Australia and is not a mobile home (eg caravan) - you make the contribution within 90 days of receiving the proceeds (usually the settlement date) or longer if approved by the ATO, and - you have not previously made a downsizer contribution from the sale of another property.

-In addition, you must provide the superannuation fund with the applicable ATO downsizer contribution form at or before the time of making the contribution.
+In addition, you must provide the superannuation fund with the applicable ATO downsizer contribution form either before or at the time of making the contribution.
 We recommend you speak with an adviser if you wish to contribute the sale proceeds from your property.

 Downsizer contributions are not a non-concessional contribution and will not count towards non-concessional or concessional contributions caps.
-The downsizer contribution can still be made if your total super balance is \$1.6 million or more.
+The downsizer contribution can still be made if your total super balance is \$1.9 million or more.